jython/book/chapter19.rst

     and then updating with the incremented value.

-Jython ensures that its underlying mutable collection types -- ``dict``, ``list``, and ``set`` -- are thread safe.
-This means that code that modifies these collections will not corrupt the collections.
-Updates still might get lost.
+Jython ensures that its underlying mutable collection types -- ``dict``, ``list``, and ``set`` -- cannot be be corrupted by using code.
+But updates still might get lost in a data race.

 However, other Java collection objects your code may use may not have such no-corruption guarantees.
 If you need to use ``LinkedHashMap``, so as to support an ordered dictionary, you will need to consider thread safety if it will be both shared and mutated.

-Of course this doesn't apply to immutable objects.
+Of course these concerns do not apply to immutable objects.
 Commonly used objects like strings, numbers, datetimes, tuples, and frozen sets are immutable.
 And you can also create your own immutable objects.
 (Of course, this is Python, so it's restricted to either using convention or perhaps throwing exceptions, which can be subverted in any event.)

-There are a number of strategies in solving thread safety issues.
+There are a number of other strategies in solving thread safety issues.
 We will look at them as follows:

  * Synchronization